brianpbyers/react/readme.md

 Whenever we run `.setState`, our component runs a **diff** between the current DOM and the virtual DOM node to update the state of the DOM in as few manipulations as possible.

-* Only replaces the current DOM with parts that have changed.
+Note that this only replaces the current DOM with parts that have changed.
+This is super important!
+We **do not** re-render the entire component.
+This is one of React's core advantages.
-* This is super important!
-Using React, we only change parts of the DOM that need to be changed.
-  * Implications on performance.
-  * We **do not** re-render the entire component like we have been in class.
-  * This is one of React's core advantages

 <!-- These are challenges for folks who want to take React further.
 Solutions are available in the solutions branch -->